chrisgrr/notes/poodr/chapter1.md

 * A class defines methods (behaviour) and attributes (variables).
 * Methods are called in response to messages sent to the object.
   * The same method name can be used by different objects.
 Ruby's job is to find the right method of the correct object for a sent message.
 * OO languages are open-ended.
-Just as the `string` classes manufactures new string objects, the `class` class manufactures new classes.
+Just as the `string` class manufactures new string objects, the `class` class manufactures new classes.